 Put on a Bus: Lampshaded.
 Morgan appeared less frequently in Season 2, then disappeared without mention after the season finale, seeming to be an example of Chuck Cunningham Syndrome.
 However, she returned midway through Season 3 (with a new actress).
 Upon being greeted with surprise, she responded, "That was the longest time-out ever."

 Soap Opera Rapid Aging Syndrome: When Lindsay Ridgeway took over the role.
-While Ridgeway is about 3 years older The character was only bumped up a grade level, from first grade in season 2 to 3rd grade in season 3
+While Ridgeway is about 3 years older the character was only bumped up a grade level, from first grade in season 2 to 3rd grade in season 3.
+She's either this or..

 Joshua Gabriel Matthews